content-left-bg.png

 Activity scope

-This guideline relates to student participation in gardening with hand tools as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in gardening with hand tools as an activity to support curriculum delivery.
 Gardening with hand tools includes the use of gardening tools such as forks, spades, shears, saws and other aids for relatively simple gardening activities.

 Note: This CARA guideline does not include the use of electrical gardening or motorised gardening equipment.